 How to Throw a College Care Package Party With Friends

 College kids love the care packages that their parents mail from home.
 But what happens when they rip open a box to discover that the goodies have been sent from someone else’s mom?
-Forty kids, all graduates from Ridgewood High School in Ridgewood, New Jersey, were treated to a surprise when their moms gathered together for a college care package party.
+Forty kids, all graduates from Ridgewood High School in Ridgewood, New Jersey, were surprised when their moms gathered for a college care package party.

 Their mothers picked names out of a hat, assembled a box of treats, and tucked in a personal note of encouragement to a freshman who was not their own kid.

-Her invitation read “My Kid Left for College and I Need a Drink” and she asked the invitees to bring 40 “somethings” — inexpensive gifts or snacks that a college kid would appreciate — along with their own teen’s mailing address.
+Her invitation read “My Kid Left for College and I Need a Drink,” she asked the invitees to bring 40 “somethings” — inexpensive gifts or snacks that a college kid would appreciate — along with their teen’s mailing address.

 college care package party

-These care package party attendees all had college freshmen and attended a care package party last year to put boxes together for them.
+These care package party attendees all had college freshmen and attended a care package party last year to assemble boxes for them.
+(Angele Kassar Ekert)

 How to throw a college care package party

-Some invitees were close friends but many were mingling with moms whom they had never met.
+Some invitees were close friends, but many mingled with moms they had never met.
 (Ridgewood High School enrollment is 1800.)
-Her plan was to include people who she thought would enjoy getting together to toast the kids, prepare a box of goodies, have a glass of wine, and enjoy a few laughs.
+She planned to include people she thought would enjoy getting together to toast the kids, prepare a box of goodies, have a glass of wine, and enjoy a few laughs.

 And the reaction?
 She said